beajeanm/dryunit/README.md

 No other configuration is required.
 When you are ready to run the tests, run:

 ````
-jbuilder runtest
+dune runtest
 ````

 Sometimes you will want to execute a specific test executable passing some parameters.
 We do that for various reasons, like changing verbosity or output format.
-By default, all dryunit tests executables are called `main.exe`, so if you want to run a test passing a parameter, you can use `jbuilder exec`:
+By default, all dryunit tests executables are called `main.exe`, so if you want to run a test passing a parameter, you can use `dune exec`:

 ```
-jbuilder exec tests/main.exe -- -v
+dune exec tests/main.exe -- -v
 ```